The Golden Rules to Discharge Taxes:

 Certain taxes are non-dischargeable and will survive a bankruptcy.
 This would include real property taxes that are less than one year old, sales taxes, payroll taxes, and tax penalties that are less than three years old.

 Deciding whether a tax debt can be discharged should be left to an expert.
 We often employ a tax attorney in our bankruptcies to make sure that the timing of the bankruptcy will discharge the most taxes.
 If you have a tax problem that could be resolved in a bankruptcy, it’s important to speak with a lawyer first.
 There are many options that can help you find a solution and get you the fresh financial start you deserve.
-See our website at Christie D. Arkovich, P.A. for further information and check out what our clients are saying about us on Avvo reviews!
+See our website at Arkovich Law. for further information and check out what our clients are saying about us on Avvo reviews!